aoxborrow/Paste/README.md

 ## Quick Start

-The easiest way is to just clone the [example site repo](https://github.com/paste/paste-example) and modify to taste!
+The fastest way is to just clone the [demo site](https://github.com/paste/paste-demo) and modify to taste!

 ## Installation